Wahaj-Developer/Data-Structures-Algorithms/README.md

 // Output: sum of 10 + 10 is 20
 ```
 **Explanation:**
-In this example, JavaScript evaluates the expression inside parentheses first (`a + b`), then concatenates the result with the string.
-This is similar to how humans solve brackets first.
+JavaScript solves the bracket first (`a + b`), then concatenates the result with the string, just like humans do in math.

 ---